Herniated Disc Treatment and Causes

-The spine is a column of bones protected by discs in between them.
-These discs are rounded gel-like cushions with a hard outer layer and a nucleus.
+The spine is a column of bones protected by rounded gel-like cushions in between them.
+These gel-like cushions contain a hard outer layer and a nucleus.
 The annulus (outer layer) and the nucleus form the disc.
-When the disc is fragmented or torn, it can be pushed out of its outer layer.
-The bulge causes damage to the spinal nerves that surround the spine, causing pain.
+When a fragmentation or tear occurs, it can be pushed out of its outer layer.
+This bulge causes damage to the spinal nerves that surround the spine, causing pain.

-Pain due to a herniated disc can be felt in the cervical or lumbar region.
-With a herniated disc, the disc cannot perform its function to serve as a shock absorber.
-The bulging can cause pain ranging from mild to severe.
+Pain due to a bulging disc can be felt in the cervical or lumbar region.
+A bulging disc is unable to perform its function which is to act as a shock absorber within the spine.
+The herniation can cause pain ranging from mild to severe.

 Signs and Symptoms

-The level of pain caused by a herniated disc varies; it depends where the herniated disc is located and how large the herniation is.
-But most herniated discs occur in the lumbar spine.
-It is common to have pain regardless of where the bulging is since it may press into the nerves surrounding it.
+The level of pain caused by a bulging disc varies; it depends where it is located and how large the herniation is.
+But most herniations occur in the lumbar spine.
+It is common to have pain regardless of where the bulge is since it may press into the nerves surrounding it.

-Some pain is not felt at all if the herniated disc is not pressing on any nerves.
+Some pain is not felt at all if the injury is not pressing on any nerves.
 At times, there is only mild back pain.
 Pain can be temporary, episodal or chronic.
 Disruption on the nerves, especially if the bulge is bigger, will cause radiating pain.

 Typically, a herniated disc may be suspected if any of the following is experienced: